jason-zhuo/jason-zhuo.github.io/_posts/2017-08-25-HiddenService.md

 ![image](/assets/images/TorI2pCompare.png)

+The table below shows what we facilities we have in both network and how we called them in each system.

 | Tor | I2P |
 | :-: | :-: |
 | 10 directories servers  | DHT based NetDB |